 I just had my disability hearing and I thought it went well.
 When will I get a decision, and assuming I'm approved for benefits, when will they start?

-If you're represented, the person handling your case may have a fairly good handle on how long a particular judge normally takes to get a decision out.
+If you're represented by a lawyer, he or she may have a fairly good handle on how long a particular judge normally takes to get a decision out.
 But even then it is just guesswork, and it likely depends on how backed up your hearing office is.